Introduction — Why Requirements Matter

 - Non-functional requirements often matter more than functional ones for system success

-- The WRSPM model separates World, Requirements, Specifications, Program, and Machine into distinct layers with clear interfaces
+- The WRSPM model separates World, Requirements, Specifications, Program, and Machine — forcing explicit documentation of world assumptions that other frameworks ignore

 - Ambiguous language is the enemy — always quantify, always ask "how would we test this?"